 How do car insurance discounts work?

-- The insurer then looks for information that suggests you pose less risk than is typical.
+- The insurer then collects information to gauge your risk.
 You might get a discount off the base rate for those factors.

 - The insurer also uses that personal information to find indicators that you pose a greater risk of a claim.
 If so, you may pay a surcharge on top of the base amount.
 (It is possible for your premium to reflect both insurance discounts and surcharges.)

 Discounts depend on state laws and an insurer’s own internal rules and guidelines.
-Each company will have its own eligibility criteria, and the savings will vary as well.
-You should be able to see what discounts you’re currently receiving by reviewing the declarations page of your policy, though it may not list which vehicle is getting what discount and how much.
+Each company will have its own eligibility criteria.
+The savings will vary as well.
+You should be able to see what discounts you’re receiving by reviewing your policy's declarations page, though it may not list which vehicle is getting what discount and how much.

 Many discounts apply only to a certain type of coverage, such as collision.
 Also, while most insurance companies will allow you to receive multiple discounts, insurers usually also have an established maximum total discount they’ll take off your full premium, such as 25 percent.